771 policies & templates from £99.90 Explore the full library

 Yes.
 The Managers guide to chairing a disciplinary hearing is designed to be flexible and suitable for organisations of all sizes, including small businesses and charities.
 It follows UK employment law best practice, so even if you don't have an in-house HR team, you can confidently apply it.

 Absolutely.
-Like the Managers guide to chairing a disciplinary hearing, all of our templates are drafted with the latest ACAS guidance and UK employment legislation in mind.
+As with the Managers guide to chairing a disciplinary hearing, all of our templates are drafted with the latest ACAS guidance and UK employment legislation in mind.
 We review and update them regularly, so you can be confident they remain compliant.

 Yes, we highlight the areas of the Managers guide to chairing a disciplinary hearing that you need to update with your own details, and where you need to make decisions to suit your situation.
 This saves you time and ensures that you meet best practice.